Market Analysts see Gilead Sciences Inc. [GILD] gaining to $84. Time to buy?

 RBC Capital Mkts have made an estimate for Gilead Sciences Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 30, 2021.
 While these analysts kept the previous recommendation, BMO Capital Markets raised their target price from $67 to $72.
 The new note on the price target was released on July 30, 2021, representing the official price target for Gilead Sciences Inc. stock.
 Previously, the target price had yet another raise to $80, while Bernstein analysts kept a Outperform rating on GILD stock.

-Gilead Sciences Inc. [GILD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.01.
-With this latest performance, GILD shares dropped by -5.03% in over the last four-week period, additionally plugging by 1.91% over the last 6 months – not to mention a rise of 6.40% in the past year of trading.
+Gilead Sciences Inc. [GILD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.20.
+With this latest performance, GILD shares dropped by -7.97% in over the last four-week period, additionally sinking by -0.72% over the last 6 months – not to mention a rise of 6.29% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Gilead Sciences Inc. [GILD] shares currently have an operating margin of +42.38 and a Gross Margin at +81.70.
 Gilead Sciences Inc.’s Net Margin is presently recorded at +0.50.